- Show All

 Do I have to graduate from college before I can become a Marine Corps officer?

-While all officers must have a degree from an accredited four-year university before receiving their commission, college students can begin their training toward earning a commission during college.
+While all Marine Corps officers must have a degree from an accredited four-year university before receiving their commission, college students can begin their training toward earning a commission during college.
 See Officer Commissioning Paths for more information.
 Enlisted Marines without a college degree may apply to earn a degree and seek a commission through one of the enlisted-to-officer programs.

 I have an associate's degree.
 Can I still become a Marine Corps Officer?